Gradings for nilpotent Lie algebras: Introduction

 A classical example of a maximal grading is the Cartan decomposition, which plays a fundamental role in representation theory and the classification of semisimple Lie algebras over \(\mathbb{C}\), see for example \cite{Humphreys-1978-representation_theory}.
 There has been a growing interest in the study of (maximal) gradings of semisimple Lie algebras since the paper \cite{Patera-Zassenhaus-1989_on_lie_gradings_i}, see the survey \cite{Kochetov-2009-gradings_on_simple_lie_algebras_survey} or the monograph \cite{Elduque-Kochetov-2013-gradings_on_simple_lie_algebras} for an overview.
 Moreover, a classification of maximal gradings of simple classical Lie algebras over algebraically closed fields of characteristic zero can be found in \cite{Elduque-2010-fine_gradings_on_simple_lie_algebras}.

 Regarding nilpotent Lie algebras over algebraically closed fields of characteristic zero, an in depth study of maximal gradings over torsion-free abelian groups was carried out in \cite{Favre-1973-system_de_poids}.
-One of the main results in \cite{Favre-1973-system_de_poids} is that within the family of nilpotent Lie algebras \(\mathfrak{g}\) of nilpotency step \(s\) and with abelianization \(\mathfrak{g}/[\mathfrak{g},\mathfrak{g}]\) of dimension \(r\), there are only finitely many torsion-free maximal gradings, up to automorphisms of the free nilpotent Lie algebra of step \(s\) with \(r\) generators.
-This finiteness in the number of maximal gradings is in contrast with the existence of an uncountable number of non-isomorphic nilpotent Lie algebras in dimension 7 and higher.
+One of the main results in \cite{Favre-1973-system_de_poids} is that within the family of nilpotent Lie algebras \(\mathfrak{g}\) of nilpotency step \(s\) and with abelianization \(\mathfrak{g}/[\mathfrak{g},\mathfrak{g}]\) of dimension \(r\), there are only finitely many torsion-free maximal gradings, up to automorphisms of the free nilpotent Lie algebra of step \(s\) and rank \(r\).
+This finiteness in the number of maximal gradings is in contrast with for example the existence of an uncountable number of non-isomorphic nilpotent Lie algebras over the reals in dimension 7 and higher.

 There are two other special types of gradings of particular interest in the case of nilpotent Lie algebras: \terminology{positive gradings} and \terminology{stratifications}.
 A positive grading is a grading indexed over the reals such that in the direct sum decomposition {({\ref{eq-grading-direct-sum}})} all the non-zero spaces \(V_\alpha\) have positive indices \(\alpha\gt 0\).
 A stratification (also called a \terminology{Carnot grading}) is a positive grading for which \(V_1\) generates \(\mathfrak{g}\) as a Lie algebra.